Random0Kid0Kaushik/Sorting/README.md

-# Sorting
-A python sorting system
+A python program for stationery inventory